BMI, Body Fat, Waist Circumferences Tells You if Need to Lose Weight from a Medical Reason

 2. Body Fat Is Another Way to Measure Risk In Dr. Lipman’s Diet Plan

 There are many ways to measure body fat.
-You can measure several areas of your body with skin calipers and enter them in a special calculator, measure waist circumference, weigh yourself under water, or get a DEXA Scan.
+You can measure several areas of your body with skin calipers and enter them in a special calculator, measure waist circumference, weigh yourself under water (hydrostatic weighing), or get a DXA Scan (dual energy X-ray ).
 I use a Bio Electrical Method for patients who come to the office.

-This is the most definitive measurement to determine if the belly fat has produced obesity related medical problems because it relates the extra weight to body function.
+This is the most definitive measurement to determine if your belly fat has produced obesity-related medical problems because it relates the extra weight to body function.
 Excess food is stored in every increasing fat cell around and inside the abdomen.
 It’s the fat cells inside of the belly that make new dangerous chemicals that go into the bloodstream.
 Engorged fat cells can even make more fat cells.

-Clumped together, the fat cells just below the skin of the abdomen – surrounding all of the vital organs – are no larger than a bar of soap, but are the cause of all obesity-related medical problems.
-Since measuring the inner fat is difficult and expensive, researchers use the circumference of the waist as a good proxy since it correlates with the critical amount of inner fat responsible for the development of all of the complications related to obesity.
+Clumped together, the fat cells just below the skin of the abdomen – surrounding all of the vital organs – are no larger than a bar of soap.
+However, they are the cause of all obesity-related medical problems.
+Since measuring the inner fat is difficult and expensive, researchers use the circumference of the waist as a good proxy.
+It correlates with the critical amount of inner fat responsible for the development of all of the complications related to obesity.

 Metabolic Syndrome and the Need to Lose Weight